Ganesh Chaturthi Festival

 The statues are then submerged into a body of water during the Ganpati Visarjan ritual.
-This ritual symbolizes Ganesh’s homeward journey to Mount Kailas.
-It also symbolizes that the god is everywhere and that nothing is permanent.
+This ritual symbolizes Ganesh’s homeward journey to Mount Kailash and the idea that the god is everywhere and even when formless, that his energy remains.

 Where is Ganesh Chaturthi Celebrated?